May 17, 2020

-Microlearning, a subset of eLearning, has become increasingly popular as a tool to train employees and students.
+Microlearning, a subset of eLearning, has become an increasingly popular learning strategy to boost the knowledge and skills of employees.
 As the name implies, microlearning breaks complicated information down into bite-sized chunks.
 These ‘chunks’ are highly-targeted lessons that are easier to digest and therefore, easier to retain and remember later.
 According to Reportlinker, an award-winning market research solution, in 2019 the global microlearning market was worth 1.5 billion USD.
 That number is expected to nearly double to 2.7 billion USD by 2024.

 The strength of the microlearning platform lies with its method: taking big-picture theories and subjects, then breaking them into bite-sized chunks for ease of comprehension.
-Early experiments in microlearning saw increased knowledge retention, more engagement and better outcomes than traditional desktop-based eLearning and transmissive learning.
+Early experiments in microlearning saw increased knowledge retention, more engagement and better learning experience than traditional desktop-based eLearning and transmissive learning.
 But beware: Not everything is designed to be taught using the microlearning method.
-Before you start building your course, first ask yourself if it can be broken down into small enough pieces.
+Before you start course development, ask yourself if it can be broken down into small enough pieces.

 Once that’s done, then you can proceed to the next step: being specific.
 It’s best to identify one single learning objective at a time and build a microlearning module around it.
 By focusing on fewer topics, what you’ve learned has a greater likelihood of being retained and stored in the brain’s long-term memory.

-It can be tempting to try and cram as much information into a module as possible, but it’s important to resist the temptation.
+For an instructional designer, it can be tempting to try and cram as much information into a corporate elearning module as possible, but it’s important to resist the temptation.
 Cut the fat of what needs to be known so that your audience is retaining only the information that is important for them to know.
 The more specific you are in designing your course, the more likely it is that participants will remember what they learned.

 The effectiveness of microlearning can greatly be attributed to the exponential rise of handheld devices.
-It’s much easier to remember to do a few quick modules if your training material is in your pocket.
+It’s much easier to remember to do a few quick modules if your learning materials are in your pocket.
 Microlearning is especially useful for helping to train ‘deskless’ employees who do not spend most of their days in front of the computer or at a desk, such as those employed in the retail or financial sectors.

-In these cases, training apps on a mobile phone is the only way to reach them.
+In these cases, training apps or instructional technologies on a mobile phone is the only way to reach them.
 So if a microlearning platform is not optimized for mobile use, or the content doesn’t translate well on the small screen, there is likely to have a negative effect on completion rates.
-Microlearning is supposed to be fast and easy when users have a few minutes to spare.
+Considering a good instructional systems design, microlearning makes training fast and easy when users have a few minutes to spare.
 If the experience isn’t streamlined, then people will not engage.

 Reading a wall of text is long and isn’t an effective means of retaining information.
 According to the Social Science Research Network, over 65 per cent of people are visual learners.
 Instead of using dense paragraphs to explain a concept, try relying instead on information-packed infographics, which is an effective way of portraying data that can otherwise be confusing or meaningless.